MarcoWirtz/EnergySystemOptimization/README.md

 ## Visualization

+As a result of the optimization workflow four files are created:
+- All decision variables are saved in `model.sol` (created by Gurobi)
+- All parameter regarding the technologies (efficiency, investment, etc.) are saved in `parameter_dev.json`
+- All further parameter (interest rate, costs for natural gas, ...) are saved in `parameter.txt`
+- Demand time series are saved in `demands.txt`

+The visualization methods presented below use these output files to create illustrative plots to visualize and analyse the numeric results.

 ### Hourly time steps of complete year (8760 time steps)

 #### Yearly plot (averaged over months) (1 plot)